Introduction to Digital Photography & Photoshop

 * This item is compulsory to be bought through JAA.

-The course is presented over 10 sessions of +- 3 hours each and can be taken on a full time or part time basis.
+The course is usually presented over 10 sessions of +- 1 to 2 hours each and can be taken on a full time or part time basis.
+Note that additional sessions may be required depending on the student's pace and progress.

-The sessions are usually from 10am to 1pm, or 2pm to 5pm every day with a weekend break after the first 5 sessions, before the second half of the course commences on the Monday.
+The sessions can be done on a consecutive daily basis are usually from 10:00 to 12:00, or 14:00pm to 16:00 every day with a weekend break after the first 5 sessions, before the second half of the course commences on the Monday.

 The Late Afternoon Practical starts at +-5pm depending on the time of the year (when sunset is).